 Benjamin Kelm, 17, of Shawnee, received his Boy Scout Eagle rank during the Court of Honor on March 22nd.
 He has been in scouting since the first grade and achieved his Eagle Rank in December 2013.
 Benjamin's project developed from seeing a need for two outside benches at his church.
 He organized and constructed two benches for his project.

-League of Women Voters of Great Bend will hold the monthly meeting on Tuesday at Montana Mike's in the north room.
-Lunch will be from the menu and can be their "quick serve" menu.
+League of Women Voters of Great Bend will hold their monthly meeting at noon on Tuesday, at Montana Mike's in the north room.
+Lunch will be from the menu and can be from their "quick serve" menu.